Courses

 On 30 January 1948, he was assassinated by Nathuram Godse at the age of 78.
 His samadhi, named Raj Ghat, is situated in Delhi.
 He is no more with us, but his light and guidance are immortal.
 ‘Hey Ram’ were his last words, and ‘My life is my message’ was his motto.

 Our honourable Prime Minister, President, and other people go to Raj Ghat to pay respect to his Samadhi on Gandhi Jayanti with flowers.
 His favourite song, ‘Raghupati Raghav Raja Ram,’ is also sung worldwide on the occasion.
 All academic institutions, government offices, and other organisations stay closed on this day.
-Various programs like speech competitions, essay writing, collage making, poster presentation, etc., are held everywhere to commemorate Gandhiji’s birth anniversary.
+Various programs like speech competitions, essay writing, collage making, poster presentations, etc., are held everywhere to commemorate Gandhiji’s birth anniversary.

 He followed and actively preached non-violence through his actions.
-He was a great man who still inspires Indians and people all around the world to live honest and truthful life and believe in the powers of virtues.
+He was a great man who still inspires Indians and people all around the world to live honest and truthful lives and believe in the powers of virtues.
 Today as we go about our lives, let’s remember and honour his philosophy by treating people with respect and equality without any prejudices and not conforming to violence even at our worst.
 Let’s lead a peaceful life by following the path of non-violence, as taught by our Bapu.
 Jai Hind!

-Short Speech on Gandhi Jayanti
+Short Speech on Gandhi Jayanti in English

 A short speech on Gandhi Jayanti in English for students is helpful for students in grades 4-6.
 Let’s take a look at the short speech on Mahatma Gandhi Jayanti in English.